pythonanywhere/help_pages/articles/ReloadWebApp.md

 1. If you are developing on PythonAnywhere, you can setup a git hook (eg: post-commit, post-push etc) to automatically reload your web app by touching `/var/www/www_mydomain_com_wsgi.py`.

 2. Alternatively, if you are developing on your local machine and would like the changes to be automatically made on PythonAnywhere, we have written a blogpost [here](https://blog.pythonanywhere.com/87/) about how to set that up.

+## Dealing with errors when reloading

+Did the reload button just show you an error?  [click here for tips on dealing with reload errors](/pages/ErrorReloadingWebApp)